 There is nothing amusing about depression, especially if you consider that it can lead to poor quality of life, self-harm and even suicide.
 That’s why if you or someone close to you is at risk of suffering from this disorder, taking the necessary steps to address it should be a top priority.

 How to Stop Being Depressed: Tips to Keep This Disorder at Bay

 As MindBodyGreen aptly puts it, “[T]he best antidepressants on Earth don’t come from a pill bottle.”1 More and more scientific research now confirms that simple lifestyle changes can actually boost your mood and keep you from falling victim to a depressive episode.
-Here are some strategies you can try:2,3
+Here are some strategies you can try:2

 • Maintain your physical health.
 If your body is in good shape, then your brain and your mood will be at their best as well.
 Consume a wholesome diet, make sure to address stress and eliminate your nutritional deficiencies, which can all play a significant role in preventing depression.

 Another study conducted by researchers at Duke Medical School found that exercise worked just as well as medication against depression, and that the individuals who went through an exercise regimen were less likely to suffer a relapse.
 This means that exercise not only works as well as antidepressants — it actually works longer.5

 • Meditate.
 Meditation is one of the most powerful techniques that works against anxiety and depression.
 As part of a study on the benefits of meditation, the brain scans of Matthieu Ricard, a close confidante of the Dalai Lama, who meditates on a daily basis, were studied.

 It revealed that he produces gamma waves that are linked to attention, consciousness, memory and learning at levels that were “never reported before in the neuroscience literature.”
-They also found that his brain's left prefrontal cortex had excessive activity compared to its right counterpart, which means he has “an abnormally large capacity for happiness and reduced propensity toward negativity.”7
+They also found that his brain's left prefrontal cortex had excessive activity compared to its right counterpart, which means he has “an abnormally large capacity for happiness and reduced propensity toward negativity.”6

 Don’t Be Afraid to Turn to Others for Help and Support

 Spending time with your family and loved ones can make a huge difference in your mood and perception of life.
-If you feel this is not enough, seek preventive therapy, join a support group or even try online counseling.9 These simple techniques may provide you with unbiased insight to help you through this ordeal.
+If you feel this is not enough, seek preventive therapy, join a support group or even try online counseling.
+These simple techniques may provide you with unbiased insight to help you through this ordeal.